 This simple guide will teach you how to set up Apple TV with a VPN.

 Below I’m going to walk you through an example using a service I use called 12VPN.
 Now, you can use a number of other good VPN services to do this same little trick but I chose 12VPN here just because they offer SmartDNS as part of their package (more on that in a moment) and they work well here in China where I live.
 This tutorial works can help no matter what SmartDNS system you use, though.

-*Note: the links to 12VPN here are affiliate links, which means that at no extra cost to you I will be compensated if you decide to purchase the service.
+*Note: Some links within this article are affiliate links, which means that at no extra cost to you I will be compensated if you decide to purchase the service.
 If this tutorial has been helpful to you, please consider these links as a way of saying thanks!